 Online programs may not be available in all states

-According to the Florida Division of Medical Quality Assurance, about 189,440 licensed RNs were active in the state in 2011, while about 16,240 RNs received their initial licensure.
-Despite these figures, the Florida Center for Nursing estimates 6,800 RN positions remain vacant in the state.
+According to the Florida Division of Medical Quality Assurance (2017), about 295,908 licensed RNs were active in the state in 2016, while about 43,916 RNs received their initial licensure last year (2017).
+Despite these figures, the Florida Center for Nursing estimates 12,493 RN positions remain vacant in the state as of Jan.
+2016 - the most recent figures state (2017).
 The RN shortage is expected to worsen, the Center predicts, with an estimated additional 50,000 full-time RNs needed in Florida by 2025.

 Factors for the shortage include an increase in retiring nurses, an aging population, and in the expansion of services to millions of citizen nationwide as a result of healthcare reform.
 Additional factors include insufficient clinical sites and nursing faculty for nursing students.
 Nursing schools in Florida have responded to these trends by making RN to BSN bridge programs more accessible.